aderras/nyc-lst-ndvi/readme.md

 <img src="https://ims.cr.usgs.gov/browse/landsat_8_c1/2015/014/032/LC08_L1TP_014032_20150826_20170225_01_T1.jpg" width="400">
 </p>
 <p align="center">
-    <em>An example of a Landsat scene which fits the search criteria described in the text. </em>
+    <em>An example of a Landsat scene that fits the search criteria described in the text. </em>
 </p>

 ### B. Download Landsat Data

 To download Landsat data, we use the USGS bulk downloader.
+(This step was completed in late 2021/early 2022, so the bulk-download application was used.
+The USGS has released a web-based downloader which will be used in the future: [https://eebulk.cr.usgs.gov/](https://eebulk.cr.usgs.gov/)).
 The steps are:

 1. **Install the bulk downloader application from [USGS](https://dds.cr.usgs.gov/bulk).** For Linux, I had to first install Java 11 in my local directory.
 To run the installer, I define the `INSTALL4J_JAVA_HOME` variable in my `.bash_profile` file.
 After refreshing terminal (or just loading the editted `.bash_profile` as the source), I make the downloaded installer executable and run it through command line.
 When it asks for download locations, make sure to select ones within the local directory if you do not have root access.
 To run the program in the future, navigate to the executable in install directory you chose.
 2. **Create a bulk download request.** In the [EarthExplorer](https://earthexplorer.usgs.gov/) webpage, select `Manage Criteria`.
 Click on `Scene Lists` in the left menu.
 Then click on Landsat Product ID list.
 Copy and paste the Landsat IDs that were saved to `scene_c1_l1_displayIDs.txt` into the text box.
 Then click upload.